 Cold Laser Therapy Our hospital is equipped with cold laser therapy technology and it is used to relieve pain and inflammation for a diverse array of conditions in companion dogs, cats, birds, rabbits, guinea pigs, and other companion animals.

-Degenerative Joint Disease“Chronic Arthritis” Degenerative joint disease (osteoarthritis) is the most common source of chronic pain in dogs and cats.
-Dr. Gerstenfeld and his staff offer many solutions for chronic pain and stiffness.
-Combining acupuncture with appropriate herbs, neutraceuticals, pharmaceuticals, massage, and physical therapy can renew your companion animal’s zest for life.
-Diagnostic Imaging We offer rapid processing radiographs (X-rays) at our hospital.
-We also have a Board Certified Veterinary Radiologist Dr. Lisa Suslak Brown who performs ultrasounds with guided aspiration or biopsy at our hospital.
-Two cardiologists Dr. Michael Miller and Dr. Cecelia Helenski provide echocardiogram services at our hospital that use Color Doppler Ultrasound to evaluate the heart in real-time.
+Degenerative Joint Disease Degenerative joint disease (osteoarthritis) is the most common source of chronic pain in dogs and cats.
+We offer many solutions for chronic pain and stiffness.
+Combining acupuncture with appropriate herbs, neutraceuticals, pharmaceuticals, massage, and rehabilitation can renew your companion animal’s zest for life.
+Diagnostic Imaging We offer rapid digital radiology at our hospital.
+Dr. Lisa Suslak, a Board Certified Veterinary Radiologist, performs ultrasounds with guided aspiration or biopsy at our hospital.
+Two cardiologists, Dr. Michael Miller and Dr. Cecelia Helenski, provide echocardiogram services at our hospital that use Color Doppler Ultrasound to evaluate the heart in real-time.
 MRI and CAT Scans are referred to a specialty hospital.
 Emergency Service We are well-prepared for emergencies during our regular hospital hours.
 After- hour and holiday emergencies are referred to the excellent specialty and emergency hospitals listed on our site.
 Your companion animal will be referred back to our hospital after the initial care.
-Healthy Pre-Packaged Foods and Treats We have a large selection of healthy natural diets including the frozen raw meat diets: Steve’s Real Food and Country Pet.
-Your dog will love our all-natural Sweet Potato Chews that are much healthier than rawhide.
-For your companion birds, we carry Lafeber, Harrison, and Zupreem diets and treats.
-Rabbits and guinea pigs can dine on Oxbow’s top-of-the-line, fresh, healthy hays (Timothy, Orchard Grass, and Oat Straw) and Timothy hay pellets.
-Holistic Therapies Acupuncture and Chinese Medicine- Acupuncture has been used for healing humans and animals for thousands of years.
+Healthy Packaged Foods and Treats We offer a large selection, at our hospital, of healthy, natural diets and treats for dogs and cats including frozen raw meat diets and healthy foods for birds and other special species.
+Holistic and Complementary Medicine Acupuncture and Chinese Medicine: Acupuncture has been used for healing humans and animals for thousands of years.
 Acupuncture and Chinese Herbal Medicine are very effective in treating a variety of conditions and imbalances including pain, arthritis, kidney failure, skin problems, epilepsy, paralysis, the immune system, heart, respiratory, liver, urinary problems, vomiting, diarrhea, incontinence, and lick granulomas.
 Alternative Cancer Therapies: We are advocates of an integrative approach using the best of conventional and complementary modalities for the treatment of cancer.
 We work closely with the excellent oncology services available in the Philadelphia area.

-Diet and Nutritional Supplements- Diet and nutritional supplements are the foundation for long-term wellness and will be discussed frequently whether your companion animal is well or has health imbalances.
+Diet and Nutritional Supplements: Diet and nutritional supplements are the foundation for long-term wellness and will be discussed frequently whether your companion animal is well or has health imbalances.
 Herbal Medicine: Herbal medicine has been used for over 6,000 years to successfully treat humans and animals.
 We use Western, Traditional Chinese, and Ayurvedic Herbs in our health maintenance and healing programs.
-Herbs can improve digestion, strengthen the heart, liver, kidneys, and the immune system, resolve urinary tract and respiratory infections, reduce inflammation and enhance healing Massage- There are different forms of massage that can help your companion animal.
+Herbs can improve digestion, strengthen the heart, liver, kidneys, and the immune system, resolve urinary tract and respiratory infections, reduce inflammation and enhance healing.
+Massage: There are different forms of massage that can help your companion animal.
 Massage can offer healing from acute or chronic pain and stress, release toxins, promote balance between the musculoskeletal and nervous systems.
 Older companion animals benefit greatly from massage especially when combined with other holistic therapies.
 Hospitalization If your animal companion requires hospitalization, we encourage you to visit.
-Visiting hours are any time between 9:30 AM- 5:30 PM Monday - Friday.
-Thursday and Saturday visitation hours are 10AM-Noon.
-Pain Management Your companion animal’s pain management is very important to Dr. Gerstenfeld and his staff.
-Pain is managed with state-of-the art pharmaceuticals and/or natural therapies such as acupuncture, herbs, massage and natural anti-inflammatories.
-If your companion animal needs surgery or dentistry, we administer pain medicine before, during and after the surgical procedure for your animal companion’s comfort.
-Local anesthetics may also be injected along the surgical incision, intra-abdominally or nerve blocks are performed to provide extra analgesia.
-Physical Therapy and Rehabilitation Acupuncture and other holistic modalities are important but we will refer you to state-of-the art physical therapy and rehabilitation centers that have veterinary physical therapists that have taken intensive courses at the University of Tennessee Veterinary School.
-These centers also have very special rehabilitation equipment including water pools and water treadmills.
+Visiting hours are any time between 9:30am - 5:30pm Monday - Friday.
+Thursday and Saturday visitation hours are 10am-12pm.
+Rehabilitation, Fitness, and Pain Management

 Vaccinations The puppy and kitten vaccination series is needed.
-The Rabies vaccination and scheduled boosters are required by law in dogs, cats and there is a special Rabies vaccine approved for ferrets.
+The Rabies vaccination and scheduled boosters are required in dogs, cats and there is a special Rabies vaccine approved for ferrets.
 Boosters are needed at one year of age.
 Thereafter, we encourage vaccination titers for dogs and cats for Distemper and Parvovirus (dogs), Distemper and Respiratory Viruses (cats) to ensure the strength of your companion animal’s immune defenses to a disease.